johnnyvenom/Harvestworks/RPi for Harvestworks.md

 Access Raspberry Pi command line remotely via SSH [here](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-6-using-ssh).

 What you really want though, is to be able to just screen share from your Finder sidebar.
 [Do this here](http://4dc5.com/2012/06/12/setting-up-vnc-on-raspberry-pi-for-mac-access/). *This way your don't even need a VNC client on a Mac.*
+- **Note:** On roughly the 8th step, when writing the startup script that starts with `#!/bin/bash`, scroll down to the **Update** at the bottom of the pages and use this script instead.
+It works much better.

 ### Backing up your SD card